Bridging the Generation Gap at Work

 If you look around your workplace, chances are you’ll see people of many different ages representing several generations.
 Sometimes, when co-workers have trouble getting along, the gaps or differences between their generations may be contributing to the problem.
 See if you can spot the generation gaps in the following stories:

 Matt, 36, is a manager of a home building company.
 George, 68, is a construction foreman who supervises several projects.
 Matt has tried everything he can think of to get George to send in his daily progress reports electronically.
 Most recently, he’s given George a smart phone.
 George feels he can write his reports faster and more accurately by hand.
 He drives them over to the main office by 5:30 p.m. each afternoon.
 “That’s great,” says Matt, “except I have to pick my kids up at daycare by 6 p.m.”
-“Back in my day, the boss was the last to leave,” says George.
+“Back in my day, the supervisor was the last to leave,” says George.

 Deb, 51, and Brittany, 24, are co-workers whose supervisor has asked them to apply for the same promotion.
 Deb is surprised that Brittany is even being considered for the job.
 “She’s almost never in on time and she’s always leaving early,” complains Deb.
 “She missed the last team-building weekend because she was performing in a play.”
 “I do a lot of work from home.
 If I get the job done, should it matter when or where I do it?” asks Brittany.
 “Deb wants that promotion way too much.
 It’s like work is her whole life.”